Saginaw Chippewa Tribal College

 Saginaw Chippewa Tribal College (SCTC) is a public tribal land-grant community college in Mount Pleasant, Michigan, United States.
 The college was established in 1998 by the Saginaw Chippewa Tribal Committee.

 The Isabella Reservation and the greater Mount Pleasant area are its chief service areas; the Saganing Reservation is secondary.
 The school focuses on maintaining the Saginaw Chippewa tribal culture, but does admit non-native students.
 SCTC offers degrees in Liberal Arts, General Sciences, Business, and Native American Studies with concentrations in Ojibwe and indigenous law and policy.
-In 2023 the college began an affiliation with Central Michigan University to offer a degree in Elementary Education.
+In 2023, the college began an affiliation with Central Michigan University to offer a degree in Elementary Education.
 The college plans to offer baccalaureate degrees in Native Studies in the future.

 History

 In February 2003, the Higher Learning Commission of the North Central Association awarded Initial Candidacy accreditation status to SCTC.
 It planned a field visit to the college.
 After evaluation of SCTC by the North Central Association (HLC/NCA) in November 2002, the college was approved to apply for initial candidacy to the commission's board of trustees.
-In November 2003, the American Indian Higher Education Consortium (AIHEC) accepted its application of membership.
+In November 2003, the American Indian Higher Education Consortium (AIHEC) accepted its application for membership.
 The following year, the college was designated a land-grant college alongside other tribal colleges first designated in 1994.

 In 2005, money from the US Department of Agriculture Land Grants Fund enabled the SCTC to acquire 24 computers and other accessories for students' use.
 Before SCTC had one lab with 12 computers.
 Meanwhile, the college expanded the classroom in order to increase student enrollment.
-A Learning Resource Center (LRC) was appointed and reference materials were added under the "Zaagiinoong Leadership Development Program."
+A Learning Resource Center (LRC) was appointed, and reference materials were added under the "Zaagiinoong Leadership Development Program."
 Participation by the SCTC Student Council has also increased.
 That same year, sustained land-grant federal support provided resources to the college's environmental science program, making possible renovation of the laboratory and creation of culturally relevant laboratory exercises.
 In addition, SCTC created more collaboration with K–12 education and cultural groups.

 In fall 2006, the Technology Enhancement Committee was established.
 Marking of the first Annual Native American Month was conducted by the Native American Studies program.
 During this month, the Anishinaabe Crafts class introduced drums for use in the Saginaw Chippewa Behavioral Health Substance Abuse Program.

 In April 2007, the Higher Learning Commission site team recommended initial accreditation to the HLC Executive through field visits to SCTC.
 In 2007, SCTC became an accredited higher education organization.
-SCTC credits can be accepted for four-year institutions and others for students who transfer.
+SCTC credits can be accepted by four-year institutions and others for students who transfer.
 The college celebrated with an accreditation luncheon in October 2007.

 In May 2009, the Tribal Council authorized a Memorandum of Understanding (MOU) between the SCTC and the Education Department, which established a university science laboratory facility shared by those two universities.
 The lab was ready for the 2009–2010 academic year.
 At the same time, the college opened Perspectives for Recruitment Outside of Mainstream Orientations (PROMO) Summer Program.